Quasi-periodic eruptions from impacts between the secondary and a rigidly precessing accretion disc in an extreme mass-ratio inspiral system: Results

 We show the light curve in Figure~\ref{fig:eRO1}.
 We note that there is a hint of a superposed modulation on a $\sim 150$ hr period in the data of this QPE source.
-We reproduce a similar modulation and argue that it is linked to the disc precession frequency ($\sim 6$ days).
-We infer a peak temperature of $\sim 190$ eV, broadly consistent with the observed value of $\sim 260$ eV, again subjected to large uncertainties \citep{Arcodia2021}.
+Having reproduced a similar modulation, we argue that it is linked to the disc precession frequency ($\sim 6$ days).
+We inferred a peak temperature of $\sim 190$ eV, broadly consistent with the observed value of $\sim 260$ eV and again subject to large uncertainties \citep{Arcodia2021}.
+Here, we note that since our model predicts the QPE occurrence based on the interplay of three different precession frequencies, it could (in principle) reproduce more complex behaviours, such as in the case shown in \cite{Arcodia+2022:ero1_complex}.
+In particular, those authors found one single QPE peak to be reasonably well fitted by multiple flare profiles (see left panel of their Fig. 2).
+A more eccentric EMRI could reproduce peaks of different amplitudes much closer in time, according to our model.
+However, the proper modelisation of the eRO-QPE1 light curve presented in \cite{Arcodia+2022:ero1_complex} warrants a separate, more thorough investigation.